8 Workspace (G Suite) Alternatives You Seriously Need to Check Out

 Whether your business is small, large or somewhere in between, it’s likely made up of many moving parts that need to work together like a well-oiled machine in order to succeed.
 For most organizations, that requires investing in a team collaboration and productivity suite that enables different departments to easily share information, communicate with each other, streamline workflows and stay on track with project goals.

-Google Suite — G Suite for short — was launched with those exact goals in mind, and has delighted millions of business users with its robust feature set, secure third-party email hosting and 99.9% Service Level Agreement for covered services, but a recent price increase has led some customers to take their business elsewhere.
+Google Workspace — formally G Suite — was launched with those exact goals in mind, and has delighted millions of business users with its robust feature set, secure third-party email hosting and 99.9% Service Level Agreement for covered services, but a recent price increase has led some customers to take their business elsewhere.

-Are you considering making the switch from Google Suite to something more affordable?
-Check out our list of G Suite alternatives to kickstart your search.
+Are you considering making the switch from Google Workplace to something more affordable?
+Check out our list of Workspace alternatives to kickstart your search.

-As a U.S.-based managed cloud computing company with offices around the world, Rackspace offers the same global scale as the Google Suite at a fraction of the cost.
+As a U.S.-based managed cloud computing company with offices around the world, Rackspace offers the same global scale as the Google Workspace at a fraction of the cost.
 Rackspace Webmail, the company’s premier email hosting platform, is designed to provide affordable web hosting services for small businesses.
-As with every G Suite alternative on this list, users might find Rackspace Webmail’s feature set to be limited compared to Google’s.
-But what Rackspace Webmail lacks in features, it makes up for with 25 GB mailboxes, 50 MB attachments (twice the size of G Suite’s), Microsoft Outlook integration, a 100% uptime guarantee and more.
+As with every Workspace alternative on this list, users might find Rackspace Webmail’s feature set to be limited compared to Google’s.
+But what Rackspace Webmail lacks in features, it makes up for with 25 GB mailboxes, 50 MB attachments (twice the size of Workspace’s), Microsoft Outlook integration, a 100% uptime guarantee and more.

 Price: Basic package starts at $2.99/user/mo.